 Deferred Inflows of Resources - In addition to liabilities, the statement of net position and the balance sheet - governmental funds report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
 For the statement of net position and the balance sheet - governmental fund, the City has one item that qualifies for reporting in this category, license fee revenue applicable to future years.
 For the balance sheet - governmental funds, the City has another item, which arises only under the modified accrual basis of accounting, that qualifies for reporting in this category.
 Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from certain property taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-For the statement of net position in the government wide statements, the City also has six items that qualify for reporting in this category, three relate to the pension plan and three relate to the OPEB.
+For the statement of net position in this category, three relate to the pension plan and three relate to the OPEB.